 I have always owned Golden Retrievers, the “American” kind.
 They have ranged in color from light gold to a deep reddish brown.
 It wasn’t until a few years ago that I stumbled upon the English Cream Golden Retriever.

-I was intrigued by their look and wondered how different they were from their American cousins that I had grown to love.
+I was intrigued by the look of the English Cream Golden Retriever and wondered how different they were from their American cousins that I had grown to love.
 Five years ago, Koda came into my life, two years later, we welcomed home his brother Jake.

-Like the American Golden, English Creams are intelligent, loyal and eager to please.
+Like the American Golden, English Golden Retrievers are intelligent, loyal and eager to please.
 In fact, as you will learn they have more similarities than differences.

 - A Retriever By Any Other Name …

-- You Shouldn’t Pay More Because of Color
+- You Shouldn’t Pay More for the English Cream Golden Retriever Because of Color

 - Fetch, Sit, Lay Down